 @font-face rule for each font weight you need.

-Don’t forget to also apply your new font to the elements on your page where you need it to be displayed and you should include it in the Global Theme CSS editor as well.
+Don’t forget to apply your new font to the elements on your page where you need it to be displayed.
+You should include it in the Global Theme CSS editor as well.
 You can define where you want your font to appear in a similar way to the example below:

-Change FontName to the actual name of your font and you’re good to go – well, after you click Save at the bottom of the editor.
+Finally, change FontName to the actual name of your font and you’re good to go.
+So, after you click Save at the bottom of the editor.

 In fact, we already listed the best ones in our post Top WordPress Custom Fonts Plugins Reviewed.
 If you would like a handy guide to choosing the right font, we have a post for that, too: Most of What You “Know” About WordPress Typography is Wrong.